-- Prepare and test your equipment before the talk (if possible)
+- Prepare and test your equipment early before the talk (if possible)

 - Checklist:

 - Does your laptop work properly with the projector?

 - Do you have the right adapter?

 - Do all videos show properly?

 - Internet connection switched off?

 - Desktop free of too personal items?

 - Enough battery or laptop plugged in?

-- Proper use of a laser pointer
+- Do not use the laser pointer as a weapon